shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 - Use code generation to create code based on your comments.
 - Adjust your code generation results by adding code comments to your file.

-## Code Review Summary
+## Code review summary

-Use title case for **Code Review Summary**.
+Use sentence case for **Code review summary**.

-On first mention on a page, use **GitLab Duo Code Review Summary**.
+On first mention on a page, use **GitLab Duo Code review summary**.
-Thereafter, use **Code Review Summary** by itself.
+Thereafter, use **Code review summary** by itself.

 ## Code Suggestions

+**Code Suggestions** has evolved to include two primary features:

+- [**code completion**](#code-completion)
+- [**code generation**](#code-generation)

 Use title case for **Code Suggestions**.
 On first mention on a page, use **GitLab Duo Code Suggestions**.

-**Code Suggestions**, the feature, should always end in an `s`.
-However, write like it is singular.
-For example:

-- Code Suggestions is turned on for the instance.

-When generically referring to the suggestions that the feature outputs, use lowercase.
+**Code Suggestions** should always be plural, and is capitalized even if it's generic.

 Examples:

 - Use Code Suggestions to display suggestions as you type.
 (This phrase describes the feature.)
-- As you type, suggestions are displayed.
-(This phrase is generic.)
+- As you type, Code Suggestions are displayed.
+(This phrase is generic but still uses capital letters.)

-**Code Suggestions** has evolved to include two primary features:

-- [**code completion**](#code-completion)
-- [**code generation**](#code-generation)

 ## collapse